w1ggle/BIQU-B1/README.md

 This is just all the files I use for my BIQU B1.

 Here you will find what I used to update mobo and screen firmware as well as my slicer profiles and gcode.
-I started with PrusaSlicer but am now transitioning to OrcaSlicer